1. Docs

 Use Roxy as your calculation engine

-A weak API hands back a paragraph you then have to parse with regex and pray the format never changes.
-RoxyAPI returns discrete, documented fields you read directly.
+A weak API hands back one opaque paragraph you parse with regex and pray the format never changes.
+RoxyAPI returns discrete, documented fields you read directly, and where a reading makes sense it carries the prose as its own fields (interpretation.summary, interpretation.detailed) rather than one blob.
 A daily horoscope, for example, comes back as typed data:

 {